 Environmental Impact Assessment Process

-1. An applicant or Contractor shall carry out an Environmental Impact Assessment Process on shall be organized the potential effects on the Marine Environment of the proposed operations and activities.
+1. An applicant or Contractor shall carry out an Environmental Impact Assessment Process on the potential effects on the Marine Environment of the proposed operations and activities.

 2. The Environmental Impact Assessment shall:

 (a) Be based on relevant baseline data that captures temporal, (seasonal and interannual) and spatial variation in accordance with relevant Standards and taking into account relevant Guidelines and the relevant Regional Environmental Management Plan,